dev-mattmoore/autosub/README.md

 ## Usage

 You can process a single video file or all video files in a folder.
+All logs are written to `autosub.log` by default, and also shown in the console.

 ### Single File
 ```bash